LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/something-great.md

 tags: ["desperation"]
 title: "something-great"
 ---
-Something great,
+Something great;

-working until late,

-not blinking

-for a dream.
+stop blinking.

 &nbsp;

-Missing the pulsing fire
+I miss the pulsing fire

 I used to be.